SpatialVisVR: An Immersive, Multiplexed Medical Image Viewer With Contextual Similar-Patient Search: Introduction

+To facilitate multimodal search SpatialVisVR utilizes Multimodal Pathology Image Retrieval (MPIR) \cite{hajighasemi2023multimodal}, allowing users to efficiently compare medical images.
+This enables them to promptly get and evaluate related mIF images from a large database for analysis of large biological datasets.
+This feature offers pathologists a comprehensive perspective on similar patients, assisting in the detection of patterns, abnormalities, and significant biomarkers that are crucial for diagnosing and planning treatment in immuno-oncology.
+Pathologists can utilize this contextual similarity search to optimize their decision-making processes, extracting knowledge from a wider range of cases and enhancing diagnostic precision.
+Furthermore, this method simplifies the research process, conserving precious time and resources that would otherwise be utilized in manually seeking out pertinent instances.

-In the context of mIF's increasing use, the dearth of publicly available mIF data becomes evident, especially when compared to the vast archive of traditional H\&E stained images.
-Addressing this disparity, our app, SpatialVisVR, developed in Unity, implements multimodal search to visualize similar mIF images (compared to more standard, inputted H\&E slides) that have useful proteomic context for tasks such as selecting cancer immunotherapy treatments.
+In the context of the increasing use of mIF, the dearth of publicly available mIF data becomes evident, especially when compared to the vast archive of traditional H\&E stained images on which many tasks have been performed \cite{shang2023histopathology,robben2023state}.
+Addressing this disparity, our app, SpatialVisVR, developed in Unity, implements multimodal search using a machine learning approach to visualize similar mIF images (compared to more standard, inputted H\&E slides) that have useful proteomic context for tasks such as selecting cancer immunotherapy treatments.
 Through a mobile device, one can capture an H\&E slide, subsequently initiating a segmentation to differentiate tissue from the backdrop.
 The tool then cross-references with its database, pinpointing analogous tissues, thus allowing juxtaposition with mIF-detailed tissues of similar cancer categories.
-As we advance our tool, we're working towards ensuring its compatibility with lightweight platforms, especially the Jetson Nano.
+As we advance our tool, we are working towards ensuring its compatibility with lightweight platforms, especially the Jetson Nano.
 Our aspiration is to offer resource-efficient in-house imaging suitable even for clinics with restricted resources while emphasizing data confidentiality and minimizing transfer risks.

 Driven by these trends, our research synergizes VR and mIF to redefine diagnostic paradigms and fortify immuno-oncology research, with a focus on comprehensive quantitative and spatial image examination.
 In alignment with our mission, we intend to incorporate enhanced quantitative diagnostic tools and delve deeper into cell segmentation or interactions within the cellular environment for more profound insights.